A silver certificate is a paper document certifying you own the amount of silver mentioned on the certificate.

 It’s no longer the amount of gold or silver that controls the level of money in circulation – it’s the central banks and governments.

 The Value of Silver Certificates Today

-The crisper the note, the more valuable it is too; those with no blemishes or folds, in perfect mint condition, are more likely to attract the highest value.
+The crisper the note, the more valuable it is.
+Those with no blemishes or folds and in perfect mint condition are more likely to attract the highest value.

-Other elements that will boost appeal among collectors are lower serial numbers or an unusual design.
-For example, while the certificates typically carry the image of famous US men, Martha Washington is the only woman to appear on a US silver certificate.
+For example, certificates typically only carried the image of famous US men.
+Martha Washington was the only woman to appear on a US silver certificate.
 She first featured on certificates in 1886 and those notes are highly collectable.

 This publication is for informational purposes only and is not intended to be a solicitation, offering or recommendation of any security, commodity, derivative, investment management service or advisory service and is not commodity trading advice.
 This publication does not intend to provide investment, tax or legal advice on either a general or specific basis.